-Chicago-style: The adjective seems to attach itself to everything in Chicago—from vibrant downtown Chicago, architecture and political machines to deep-dish pizza, hot dogs, the arts and blues music.
+Chicago-style: The adjective seems to attach itself to everything in Chicago—from the vibrant downtown, stunning architecture and political machines to deep-dish pizza, hot dogs, the arts and blues music.
 Chicago residents do things with their own distinctive flair, creating innovations that resound far beyond the city's borders.

-The result is a world-class city with stunning architecture, an internationally acclaimed symphony, champion sports teams such as the Bears and Cubs, a host of renowned museums such as the Field Museum, great hotels in downtown Chicago and miles/kilometers of gorgeous beaches and lakefront paths that many use for bicycling, rollerblading and jogging.
+The result is a world-class city with an internationally acclaimed symphony, champion sports teams such as the Bears and Cubs, a host of renowned museums such as the Field Museum, great hotels and miles/kilometers of gorgeous beaches and lakefront paths that many use for bicycling, rollerblading and jogging.
 Most first-time visitors are surprised by the city's cleanliness and the profusion of plants and flowers.

 Ultimately, Chicago's refusal to conform to any single style, even one that bears its name, is what truly defines this city.